vuthalab/Novatech_409B/README.md

 As for the front panel, it has 4 BNC for outputting the signal with the channels labeled as 0 - 3.

 ## Software
 I won't explain the code I've written in detail since it's pretty easy to follow and well commented.
 Instead, I'll go over useful functions and modes of operation as well as explain some non-obvious commands that we have.
 For working with the device, we set up a connection using pyserial which connects to the port that the 409B is connected to.
-On the Sm2+ experiment we have fixed this port using a udev file (See Wesley's post on udev) but you can just find the explicit name of the port that the 409B is connected to.

-Note: An easy way to do is before plugging the device in, open terminal and enter 'find /dev/ttyUSB*' This will display all USB ports currently in use.
+Note: An easy way to do is before plugging the device in, open terminal and enter `find /dev/ttyUSB*` This will display all USB ports currently in use.
 Then plug in the device again and re-enter the command.
 The new port that shows up is the port that the 409B is connected to.

-(Extra note: A more correct/linux-y way of doing this would be find /dev -name 'ttyUSB*'.
+(Extra note: A more correct/linux-y way of doing this would be find `/dev -name 'ttyUSB*`.
 In general, the find command allows you to do find <base directory> <options> which makes it very versatile and useful.)

-With the right port established, it is as simple as using a gen = Generator_409B('/dev/ttyUSB*) command where * is the port that you found.
-It is strongly advised to also apply the disable_echo() command.
+With the right port established, it is as simple as using a `gen = Generator_409B('/dev/ttyUSB*)` command where * is the port that you found.
+It is strongly advised to also apply the `disable_echo()` command.
 The device is defaulted to echo commands back to the computer which slows down the processing (and isn't necessary).

-With connection established, the channels can be programmed independently to output signals using the set_frequency, set_amplitude and set_phase functions.
+With connection established, the channels can be programmed independently to output signals using the `set_frequency`, `set_amplitude` and `set_phase` functions.
 There is no enable/display for the channels but you can emulate this effect by setting your amplitude to 0 for disabling.
-The set_frequency function takes inputs in MHz (0 to 171 MHz in increments of 0.1 Hz) The set_amplitude function takes inputs in bits (0 to 1023 which maps to 0 - 1 V)
+The `set_frequency` function takes inputs in MHz (0 to 171 MHz in increments of 0.1 Hz) The `set_amplitude` function takes inputs in bits (0 to 1023 which maps to 0 - 1 V)
-The set_phase function takes inputs in bits (0 to 16383 which maps to 0 to 360 degrees)
+The `set_phase` function takes inputs in bits (0 to 16383 which maps to 0 to 360 degrees)

 These functions also have safe guards for silly outputs.
 So if you put in a value that goes past the boundary, it will by default put them to an allowable value instead.

 One additional thing to note is that the 409B outputs voltage to a 50 Ohm load, so there is no compensation like you would expect with a function generator.
 So depending on the load you're driving, the output voltage seen will be different.
 I mention this because I thankfully realized this before driving a RF amplifier with twice the voltage that I actually needed.

-Other useful functions include the save_current_status() function which allows for the saving of settings to the onboard EEprom.
-I've also written a modulate_channel() function which can be used for pulsing RF at a user specified frequency.
+Other useful functions include the `save_current_status()` function which allows for the saving of settings to the onboard EEprom.
+I've also written a `modulate_channel()` function which can be used for pulsing RF at a user specified frequency.
 This uses the computer's clock so it isn't meant for important time sequeneces but it's primarily useful for things like aligning AOMs or debugging signals.

 Here is a code snippet code I have connecting to the 409B and turning on two of the AOM for my lasers: